Overview

 Crohn's disease may lead to one or more of the following complications:

-• Bowel obstruction.
+• Bowel blockage or obstruction.
 Crohn's disease can affect the entire thickness of the intestinal wall.
 Over time, parts of the bowel can scar and narrow, which may block the flow of digestive contents, often known as a stricture.
-You may require surgery to widen the stricture or sometimes to remove the diseased portion of your bowel.
+Surgery to widen the stricture or to remove the diseased portion of the bowel may be necessary.

 • Fistulas.
-Sometimes ulcers can extend completely through the intestinal wall, creating a fistula — an abnormal connection between different body parts.
-Fistulas can develop between your intestine and your skin, or between your intestine and another organ.
-Fistulas near or around the anal area (perianal) are the most common kind.
+Sometimes ulcers can extend completely through the intestinal wall, creating a connection between different body parts that shouldn't be there.
+This is known as a fistula.
+Fistulas can develop between the intestine and the skin, or between the intestine and another organ.
+Fistulas near or around the anal area are the most common kind.

-When fistulas develop inside the abdomen, it may lead to infections and abscesses, which are collections of pus.
-These can be life-threatening if not treated.
-Fistulas may form between loops of bowel, in the bladder or vagina, or through the skin, causing continuous drainage of bowel contents to your skin.
+When fistulas develop inside the abdomen, it may lead to infections and collections of pus called abscesses.
+This can be life-threatening if not treated.
+Fistulas may form between loops of bowel, in the bladder or vagina, or through the skin, causing continuous drainage of bowel contents to the skin.

 • Anal fissure.
 This is a small tear in the tissue that lines the anus or in the skin around the anus where infections can occur.
-It's often associated with painful bowel movements and may lead to a perianal fistula.
+It's often associated with painful stool and may lead to a fistula.

 • Malnutrition.
-Diarrhea, abdominal pain and cramping may make it difficult for you to eat or for your intestine to absorb enough nutrients to keep you nourished.
+Diarrhea, belly pain and cramping may make it difficult to eat or for the intestine to absorb enough nutrients.
 It's also common to develop anemia due to low iron or vitamin B-12 caused by the disease.

 • Skin disorders.
-Many people with Crohn's disease may also develop a condition called hidradenitis suppurativa.
+Many people with Crohn's disease also may develop a condition called hidradenitis suppurativa.
 This skin disorder involves deep nodules, tunnels and abscesses in the armpits, groin, under the breasts, and in the perianal or genital area.
+Some Crohn's disease treatments also increase the risk of skin cancers, so a routine skin examination is recommended.

 • Other health problems.
-Crohn's disease can also cause problems in other parts of the body.
-Among these problems are low iron (anemia), osteoporosis, arthritis, and gallbladder or liver disease.
+Crohn's disease also can cause problems in other parts of the body.
+Among these problems are low iron, called anemia, osteoporosis, arthritis, kidney stones, eye problems, and gallbladder or liver disease.

-• Medication risks.
-Certain Crohn's disease drugs that act by blocking functions of the immune system are associated with a small risk of developing cancers such as lymphoma and skin cancers.
+• Medicine risks.
+Certain Crohn's disease medicines that block functions of the immune system are associated with a small risk of developing cancers, including lymphoma and skin cancers.
 They also increase the risk of infections.

 Corticosteroids can be associated with a risk of osteoporosis, bone fractures, cataracts, glaucoma, diabetes and high blood pressure, among other conditions.
-Work with your doctor to determine risks and benefits of medications.
+Work with a healthcare professional to determine risks and benefits of medicines.

 • Blood clots.
 Crohn's disease increases the risk of blood clots in veins and arteries.